Brain benefits of mindfulness meditation include lasting emotional control, cultivating compassion, reducing pain sensitivity and more…

 Desborders et al. (2012) scanned the brains of people taking part in an 8-week meditation program, before and after the course.

 While they were scanned, participants looked at pictures designed to elicit positive, negative and neutral emotional responses.

-After the meditation course, activation in the amygdala, the emotional centre of the brain, was reduced to all pictures.
+After the mindfulness meditation course, activation in the amygdala, the emotional centre of the brain, was reduced to all pictures.

 This suggests that meditation benefits lasting emotional control, even when you are not meditating.

 2. Benefits of meditation: cultivating compassion